-The Art in Public Places Program applies to Municipal and Non-Municipal Construction Projects; and public art on municipal and non-municipal properties.
-The minimum requirements for new governmental buildings are governed by the Miami-Dade County Code as amended, namely Ordinance No. 94-12, which requires not less than one and one-half percent (11⁄2%) of the construction cost of new governmental buildings be devoted towards the acquisition, repair, and maintenance of public art.
+The Art in Public Places Program applies to Municipal and Non-Municipal Construction Projects; The minimum requirements for new governmental buildings are governed by the Miami-Dade County Code as amended, namely Ordinance No. 94-12, which requires not less than one and one-half percent $(1\frac{1}{2}\%)$ of the construction cost of new governmental buildings be devoted towards the acquisition, repair, and maintenance of public art.
 The provisions in this Article are supplemental to and generally more restrictive than Miami-Dade County Code provisions.
 If the Miami-Dade County Code provisions relating to new governmental buildings are not enforced by the City, Miami-Dade County may enforce the same.
 Should a conflict arise between these provisions and Miami-Dade County provisions, the more restrictive shall apply.
-A commercial or non-municipal property owner who is not subject to the Art in Public Places Program Fund Requirement may shall opt into the Program by submitting proposed Public Art to the review process outlined in Section 9-103, as such section applies to the acquisition or commissioning of Public Art; provided, however, the requirements regarding value shall not apply.